b1rdfr0st/b1rdfr0st.github.io/src/content/posts/2022-01-09-PlaylistAudioBot.md

 ---
-title: "PlaylistAudioBot: Telegram Bot for Downloading Playlists"
+title: PlaylistAudioBot - Telegram Bot for Downloading Playlists
+published: 2022-01-09
-date: 2022-01-09 12:10:00 +0200
+updated: 2022-01-09
-categories: Project TelegramBot
-tags: telegram bot python
+description: 'A Telegram bot that downloads audio from playlists using youtube-dl in m4a format'
-image:
+image: ''
+tags: [Telegram, Bot, Python, Audio, Download]
+category: 'Project'
+draft: false
 ---

 🇬🇧 Telegram playlist download bot with ytdl (m4a, only audio)